SAP/open-resource-discovery/docs/index.md

 ## Summary

 Open Resource Discovery (ORD) is a protocol that **allows applications and services to self-describe their exposed resources and capabilities**.
-This can be done at deploy-time for static documentation and at runtime to also reflect tenant specific configuration and extensions.​
+It can be used to describe static documentation, but can also reflect tenant specific configuration and extensions (at run-time).​

 The most typical resources to describe are [APIs](./spec-v1/interfaces/document#api-resource) and [Events](./spec-v1/interfaces/document#event-resource).
 But ORD can also be used to describe higher-level concepts like [Entity Types](./spec-v1/interfaces/document#entity-type) (Business Objects) and [Data Products](./spec-v1/interfaces/document#data-products).